 Much of what’s here is driven by my own curiosity, but also an outlet for insights gained while conducting research for clients.
 I prepare architectural, historical and social histories of buildings and neighborhoods through interviews, document and archive research, photo research and other explorations to create a thorough understanding of a property and its impact, significance and role over time.
 I’m glad to visit about researching your home or vintage building, or to provide you with ideas and resources for you to do the research yourself.

-I’m available to speak with groups, lead walking tours, and assist with other activities that help inspire and teach about local history.
-Have an idea, question or an old photo or document you want to discuss?
+I’m available and interested to speak with groups, lead walking tours, and assist with other activities that help inspire and teach about local history.
+Have an idea or question?
 Drop me a line and let’s consider the possibilities.

 Doug Decker holds the copyright to all text on the Alameda Old House History website.